dxn7335/Tiempo/README.md

 =====

 1.) iPhone 4 and below, the app itself is too large and the bottom section of current weather view is cut off.
-2.)
-Could be a server problem, but on one test, the chrome returned error: unexpected end of output on main.js